thunlp/Fast-TransX/README.md

 	-out-binary [0/1]    [1] pretrained data need to load in is in the binary form -thread THREAD       number of worker threads
 	-epochs EPOCHS       number of epochs
-	-nbatchs NBATCHS     number of batchs for each epoch -alpha ALPHA         learning rate
+	-nbatches NBATCHES   number of batches for each epoch -alpha ALPHA         learning rate
 	-margin MARGIN       margin in max-margin loss for pairwise training -note NOTE           information you want to add to the filename